 Reading: Age 6–7 (Year 2)

-Children age 6–7 will continue to build up a range of reading skills.
-They should have strong phonics skills and growing comprehension skills, which will help them develop confidence in reading more broadly and fluently.
+In Year 2, your child will be building up a range of reading skills.
+They should have strong phonics knowledge and growing comprehension skills, which will help them read more broadly, confidently, and fluently.

 What your child will learn

 Find out how your child will be learning to read in Year 2 (age 6–7):

 Use phonics to decode complex words